top of page

 • Owners who switch between work and recreation

-• Anyone upgrading suspension on Polaris, Can-Am, Yamaha, Honda, Kawasaki, or CF Moto models and other UTV owners
+• Anyone upgrading suspension on Polaris, Can-Am, Yamaha, Honda, Kawasaki, or CF Moto models

 If you’re upgrading from stock suspension and want better rear control without stepping into a fully advanced multi-adjustable system, a mid-level performance package can be a smart move.